Hot Reads about Relationships, Lifestyle, Body and Soul,Career Survival Kit and a lot more.. Enjoy your reading!

 Conserve - spend sensibly; pay wisely.

 Experts recommend paying with cash whenever possible.
 This helps you spend less than you otherwise would have spent if you had charged the purchase.
-You'll also avoid credit card interest charges and check-cashing fee
+You'll also avoid credit card interest charges and check-cashing fees.

 Applying for a credit card